Federated Women's Club State Forest

 Federated Women's Club State Forest is a Massachusetts state forest located in the towns of Petersham and New Salem.
 Notable forest scenery is found along wooded roads with views of Fever Brook, which has been dammed and provides a stopover for migrating birds.
 The forest's most prominent geological feature, "The Gorge," is found in the southwest part of the property.
-The forest is managed by the Department of Conservation and Recreation (DCR).
+The forest is managed by the Department of Conservation and Recreation.

 Activities and amenities

-Camping: There are a limited number of primitive campsites which are first-come, first-served.
-Registration is at Erving State Forest.

-Trails are used for hiking and cross-country skiing.

-The forest also offers fishing and restricted hunting.
+The forest offers camping, trails are used for hiking and cross-country skiing, fishing and restricted hunting.